wely/DevCamp/HOL/dotnet/01-developer-environment/README.md

     ![image](./media/2017-06-15_15_47_00.png)

-1. Then select `Setup` on the menu bar.
+1. Then select `Choose source` in the blade and select `External Repository`.

     ![image](./media/image-022.gif)

-1. Select `External repository`.

 1. Paste the following in the Repository URL field `https://github.com/AzureCAT-GSI/DevCamp.git`.